Skip to Content

 Australia has over 50 marsupial mammals that are carnivorous (part of the Dasyurid family), with all having furry tails and pointed snouts.
 The largest and most famous of these is the Tasmanian Devil.
 They disappeared from the Australian mainland, most likely due to predation from dingos when they arrived in Australia.
 Tasmanian Devils possess extremely strong jaws and have a very distinctive scream that can be heard into the evening.

 Living in dens, they scavenge for food and can hunt wallabies, possums and wombats.
-The population has been decimated recently by a viral disease causing facial tumours, with 90% of animals effected.
+The population has been decimated recently by a viral disease causing facial tumours, with 90% of animals affected.
 In 2013, a group of 28 healthy devils were released on Maria Island and have since bred successfully.
 There are other pockets in Tasmania that seem to be immune to the disease where these intriguing animals can be observed and hopefully preserved for future generations.

 Tasmania is also the only place to see the Eastern Quoll and provides plentiful viewing opportunities for the Spotted-tailed Quoll.
 Quolls have attractive white spots on their fur and pink noses.
 They typically feed on birds, insects fruits and small mammals with their sharp teeth.
 Spotted-tailed Quoll populations in North Queensland are low, but can be seen on a specialised tour of the region.

-Bandicoots are omnivorous marsupials, and are distinct due to their tapering snouts and upright ears.
+Bandicoots are omnivorous marsupials and are distinct due to their tapering snouts and upright ears.
 Numbers have decreased significantly since European settlement, with Tasmania the best place to see the Eastern Barred and the Southern Brown Bandicoot.
-Northern Brown Bandicoots are larger than their southern cousins, and can be seen across Kakadu and Arnhem Land and the Wet Tropics outside of Cairns.
+Northern Brown Bandicoots are larger than their southern cousins and can be seen across Kakadu and Arnhem Land and the Wet Tropics outside of Cairns.

 Find a tour